vfedotovs/work-setup/README.md

 explore keybindings
 https://bytexd.com/how-to-use-fzf-command-line-fuzzy-finder/?utm_content=cmp-true

 ### Mein 3 default key bindings
-CTRL + t - search for files and folders to STDOUT in current dir fuzzy way CTRL + r - search zshell history fuzzy way
+CTRL + t - search for files and folders to STDOUT in current dir fuzzy way
+CTRL + r - search zshell history fuzzy way
 ALT + c - search for folder name and cd in to that in fuzzy way

-#### Bash RC uis avaibale in guithub - TBC how correct it is
+#### How to import zshrc config file (aliases) and zsh functions (Work in progress)
 ---------------------------------------------------------
-need to review aliases
+Main problem how to quickly import aliases and functions

-### TODO: set up pasweordless authenticattins to scripts server
+### How to set up passweordless authentification to linux server
 -----------------------------------
 https://www.linuxbabe.com/linux-server/setup-passwordless-ssh-login